-It is recommended that the Park Enforcement Pilot Program will be funded from the Tax Stabilization reserve up to a maximum of \$900,000 annually for the pilot duration.
-The 2023 Budget Committee will be provided an updates on the effectiveness of the Parks Enforcement Pilot Program.
+It is recommended that the Park Enforcement Pilot Program will be funded from the Tax Stabilization reserve up to a maximum of \$900,000 annually for 2022 and 2023.
+The 2023 Budget Committee will be provided an update on the effectiveness of the Parks Enforcement Pilot Program and a final assessment of the program, including ongoing financial requirements, will be provided to the 2024 Budget Committee.